PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

 `asyncio` basics
 ----------------

-OK, we've reached a point where I've showed you a couple of cool tricks with generators, but you may ask how it's useful?
+OK, we've reached a point where I've shown you a couple of cool tricks with generators, but you may ask how it's useful?
 What can we do with it?
-Let's then move to the final part where I'll show you how using previous parts we can bypass certain python limitations and create `asyncio` core functionality.
+Let's then move to the final part where I'll show you how using previous parts we can bypass certain Python limitations and create `asyncio` core functionality.

-Let's start with creating a task object, which is basically what I've showed you just before, but this time, we'll put the idea into a reusable object, [task1.py](https://github.com/soltysh/talks/tree/master/coroutines_generators/examples/task1.py):
+Let's start with creating a task object, which is basically what I've shown you just before, but this time, we'll put the idea into a reusable object, [task1.py](https://github.com/soltysh/talks/tree/master/coroutines_generators/examples/task1.py):